USPS Barcode FAQ & Tutorial

 Note: The OneCode Solution is

 also known as the Intelligent Mail Customer

 Barcode.
 The encoding of each is the same.
 In IDAutomation products,

 the selection of OneCode will create the same barcode as the Intelligent

 PLANET Barcode Formatting

 The USPS Planet barcode is designed to track both inbound and outbound

 letter mail.
 The Planet barcodes compliment the existing Postnet barcodes.

 The Planet barcodes are required by the U. S. Post Office to use their

-a single barcode symbol.
+Planet data into a single barcode symbol.